a-b-street/abstreet/docs/articles/rust/article.md

 - `analyze_code`: a static analysis attempt to construct a call-graph using `syn`
-- `benchmark_pathfinding`: trying (and failing) to implement contraction hierarchies
 - `debug_initialmap`: tool to debug intermediate form of maps, useful for intersection merging
 - `halloween`: a toy to render maps in a "creepy" way